motionproto/pf2e-reignmaker/public/Action Implementation/README.md

 **Total Actions:** 27
 **Status:** Based on actual data files in `data/player-actions/`

-Delete each markdown file as you complete its implementation.
+Mark each markdown file as done as you complete its implementation.

 ---